GetFluxly Start Free

 Does PostHog support email automation?

 Yes.
-As of June 2026, PostHog offers a Workflows module that includes email sending.
-The free tier includes 10,000 messages per month across channels, and email is priced at usage-based rates above that.
-PostHog Workflows lets you trigger messages based on events and build simple automations.
+PostHog Workflows is generally available and includes email, SMS, push, and webhook sending.
+The free tier includes 10,000 messages per month per channel, and email is priced at usage-based rates above that.
+PostHog Workflows lets you trigger messages based on events and cohorts and build simple automations.
 It is a meaningful feature, though it is one module within a much broader product analytics and experimentation platform.

 Is GetFluxly a PostHog alternative?